Guidance

 They also need to meet the requirements of the planning practice guidance and the approved building regulations Part H: drainage and waste disposal.
 Read section H3 rainwater drainage.

 You can follow Water UK’s Design and Construction Guidance to design and construct SuDS.
-This will ensure they qualify for adoption by the relevant water and sewerage company.
+This should make sure they qualify for adoption by the relevant water and sewerage company.

-You need planning permission to surface more than 5 square metres of a front garden using a material that cannot absorb water.
+You need planning permission to surface more than 5 square metres of a front garden using a non-porous material.

 Submit your flood risk assessment

-Submit your completed FRA with your planning application to your LPA.
+You should submit your completed FRA with your planning application to your LPA

-The LPA will review your FRA and tell you if it’s satisfactory.
+The LPA will review your FRA and tell you if it is satisfactory.
 Planning applications that do not have a satisfactory FRA may be refused.

 Published 1 April 2012